TOP COACHES AND SPEAKERS

 Baptiste Serin-stage-rugby

-Scrum-half born at La Teste-de-Buch, learned his rugby at the Parentis-en-Born club.
+A scrum-half born in La Teste-de-Buch, he trained with the Parentis-en-Born club.
 After playing for Union Bègles Bordeaux for 10 years at youth and pro level, he now plays for Racing Club Toulonnais.
-An international player, he has 44 caps for the French national team and remains a world reference in his position.
+An international player, he has 44 caps for the French national team and remains a worldwide benchmark in his position.

 LOUIS CARBONEL

-Born and trained in Toulon, the fly-half is a two-time Under-20 world champion and has been capped 5 times by the French national team.
+Born and trained in Toulon, the fly-half, twice U20 world champion, has 5 caps for the French national team.

 He currently plays for Montpellier HR.